nicolechung/redconservatory-blog/content/blog/on-gatsby-and-switching-to-netlify/index.md

 ---
 title: On blogging with Gatsby and switching to Netlify
 date: "2019-08-26T22:12:03.284Z"
 description: I decided I wanted to start blogging again, and I wanted to have a continuous CI for my blog.
+And I wanted my site to load quickly, so I tried out Gatsby + Netlify.
 type: blog
 ---